 Slack is a great tool for communication.
-In this period where teams are shifting to remote work - it's become a critical tool for teams to be able to collaborate and chat.
+In this period where teams are shifting to remote work - it has become a critical tool for teams to be able to collaborate and chat.

-But so many teams have been thrust into remote working without the normal transition that digitally native teams have had.
-They haven't had the opportunities to learn and fail from what works and make figure out how remote communication can really work for their team.
-And so they've fallen victim to some of the bad habits of Slack that can lead to stress between teams.
+But recently, so many teams have been thrust into remote working without the normal transition that digitally native teams have had.
+They have not had the opportunities to learn and fail from what works and make figure out how remote communication can really work for their team.
+And so they have fallen victim to some of the bad habits of Slack that can lead to stress between teams.

 Thankfully, there are a few quick things you can do in Slack to vastly improve your working day.
 The most important one that every Slack teams needs, is the ability to send a Slack message later.

-This isn't just a nice to have - the simple ability to schedule messages can have some serious productivity benefits.
+This is not just a nice to have - the simple ability to schedule messages can have some serious productivity benefits.
 And with the right tool, scheduling messages can unlock a lot of other great features as well.

 Send messages in the recipient's timezone

-How often do you want to send a message to someone, only to realise it's 6am their time - or worse?
+How often do you want to send a message to someone, only to realise it is 6am their time - or worse?

 Maybe you've been on the receiving end of one of these messages?

 Sometimes, it doesn't make much of a difference.
-We're happy to respond when we can.
-But it's no fun waking up to a Slack message because the sender sent it at their 9am and it was midnight for you.
-Trust me, being in Australia I'm often on the receiving end of those messages.
+We are happy to respond when we can.
+But it is no fun waking up to a Slack message because the sender sent it at their 9am and it was midnight for you.
+Trust me - being in Australia, I am often on the receiving end of those messages.